theflaknine/ImageToMSFSKTX2/README.md

 3. From the command list, choose to generate the KTX2 files.
 This command is only available once each of your image files has a corresponding XML file.
 4. The script will launch the SDK and generate the KTX2 files.
 You should see a separate splash screen and console window.
 When these have disappeared press any key to finish.
 Your KTX2 and JSON files will be in a folder called OUTPUT, which is opened automatically in Windows Explorer.
 5. Batch file activity is logged in logfile.txt

+## What does the script do?

+For each of your PNG files, the script:
+1. Generates a [texture XML file](https://docs.flightsimulator.com/msfs2024/html/5_Content_Configuration/Textures/Texture_XML_Properties.htm) with suitable flags for Albedo, Composite, Normal or Decal image types (see below).
+2. Sends the PNG and accompanying XML file to the Microsoft Flight Simulator 2024 SDK package builder, which compiles a KTX2 file and accompanying JSON file.
+3. Copies the KTX2 and JSON file to the script's "OUTPUT" folder
+4. Cleans up any temporary files

+### Albedo textures
+BitmapSlot String: MTL_BITMAP_DECAL0
+UserFlags: QUALITYHIGH
+ForceNoAlpha: FALSE

+### Composite textures
+BitmapSlot String: MTL_BITMAP_METAL_ROUGH_AO
+UserFlags: QUALITYHIGH
+ForceNoAlpha: TRUE

+### Normal textures
+BitmapSlot String: MTL_BITMAP_NORMAL
+UserFlags: QUALITYHIGH
+ForceNoAlpha: FALSE

+### Decal textures
+BitmapSlot String: MTL_BITMAP_DECAL0
+UserFlags: QUALITYHIGH
+ForceNoAlpha: FALSE